Ticket Crystals: Reception

 More mixed reviews came from Cameron Macdonald of Stylus who found the band to be stylistically stagnating with the album, and criticized the closing track "Montana Sacra II" as being "[a] great opportunity squandered."
 In an otherwise positive review, Christian Maiwald of Ox-Fanzine found Sollenberger's vocals to be occasionally distracting & criticized the songs as being too short.
 Pitchforks Mia Lily Clarke criticized the "overwhelming" use of flute & some of its "cloying prog mayhem."

 A negative review came from Spanish magazine Mondosonoro, which scored the album a 1 out of 10.

 Track listing

+All songs by Bardo Pond, except as noted.